qloots/dev-apologies-randomizer/README.md

 <h3 align="center">Dev Apologies Generate</h3>

 <p align="center">
-An application which will generate random apologies for a developer
+A backend application which will generate random apologies for a developer
 </p>

 <!-- PROJECT LOGO -->